zinkem/zinkem.github.io/_posts/2020-05-06-mermaid-diagrams-as-code.md

 ---
 layout: post
-title: Mermaid Diagrams
+title: Mermaid Diagrams (as Code)
 date: 2020-05-06 21:44:37 -0700
 ---

-# mermaid, diagrams as code

 [mermaid.js](https://mermaid-js.github.io/)

-Mermaid is a great tool for creating quick diagrams with text.
+Mermaid is a handy tool for creating diagrams with text quickly.
-It has been getting features and in recent months has improved greatly.
+Much work has been put into it lately as more objects and diagrams have been added.
 There is also a great [VScode extension](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) for rendering mermaid into markdown.

-I use this tool to generate simple diagrams, often starting from simple bash commands on lists of files.
-Here we'll explore a way to create a diagram of your code, and represent it as a mermaid script. diagrams as code, it's a coincidence (albeit a useful use case) our diagram is also of our code.
+It can be extremely useful for visualizing and documenting source code in very spartan environments.
+Starting from simple bash commands with lists of files, patterns in several languages can be grepped for and processed.

+This example shows a process for getting a high level overview of a new codebase in javascript. `npm ls` may show the module structure, but I am unaware of any way to get a quick and dirty picture of how files *within* a module are related without loading up an expensive IDE.

+For Node.js modules, they use require.
+We can grep for `require(`:

 ```sh
 grep 'require(' **/*.js
 ```
 When done on the `request` npm module, we get something like this:
 ```sh

 $ npm install request